djalbat/easy/README.md

 - `onMouseXXX`, each apes jQuery functionality except that it calls the handler with `mouseTop`, `mouseLeft` and `mouseButton` rather than the event object.
 If you want the event object, use the `on()` method.
 The value of the `mouseButton` argument is either `Element.LEFT_MOUSE_BUTTON`, `Element.MIDDLE_MOUSE_BUTTON` or `Element.RIGHT_MOUSE_BUTTON`.
 - `childElements` returns all the immediate descendants
 - `findElements` returns all the descendants
+- `sameAs` returns true if the argument and instance share the same DOM element.

 The methods to add elements to the DOM are hopefully intuitive.
 Note the difference between the `append()` and `appendAfter()` methods.